AJenbo/DiabloGrooboAnalysis/readme.md

 The current world record _Diablo_ speedrun by Groobo (in the 'any% segmented' category) contains significant irregularities which compromise the integrity of the run.
 This analysis demonstrates the run is provably illegitimate and should be retracted from all records sites, including _Speed Demos Archive_ and _Guinness World Records_.

 The speedrun includes the following disqualifying elements:
-- Mutually exclusive gameplay behaviors, indicating the run was spliced from multiple playthroughs using at least versions 1.00 and 1.09 of the game
+- Visual evidence of both versions 1.00 and 1.09,  indicating the run video was spliced from multiple playthroughs
 - Segments from unrelated runs that cannot naturally coexist in a single playthrough
 - Levels which could only exist through external modifications to the game's mechanics
-- Graphical and audio artifacts suggesting video splicing, including gameplay omissions which affect the recorded completion time
+- Graphical and audio artifacts suggesting unusual video splicing, including gameplay omissions which affect the recorded completion time

 **Table of Contents**